georgeyandem/EcoChargeFinder/README.md

 Obtain the Firebase configuration from the Firebase website.
 Ensure these configurations are correctly set up for the app to function as intended.

+> [!IMPORTANT]
+> Make sure the files named correctly "the config files doesnt start with caps".

 Enjoy using EcoChargeFinder to find electric vehicle charging stations easily!